ISO 9001 requirements; Quality Management System

 The purpose of Planning the Changes is to maintain the integrity of the quality management system and the organization’s ability to continue to provide conforming products and services during the change.

-Clause 6 of the ISO 9001 standard requires that an organization provide ample resources to operate an effective Quality Management System.
+Clause 6 of ISO 9001 requirements says that an organization provide ample resources to operate an effective Quality Management System.
 For it to do so, it must provide resources for:

 - A healthy infrastructure